 Furthermore, an appropriate forecasting model can be constructed to capture the dynamics of the underlying time series, which can provide a basis for investors’ decision-making.
 For example, an accurate forecasting of the stock index allows investors to grasp the overall trend of the market to effectively capture trading opportunity and make reasonable asset allocations.

 The classical forecasting models of time series are auto-regressive model (AR), moving-average model (MA), auto-regressive moving average model (ARMA) and auto-regressive integrated moving average model (ARIMA).
 In turn, the ARIMA model has become one of the more widely used methods in the study of forecasting models for time series.

-We load the data set using pandas library:
+We also load the data set using pandas library

 Clearly there is evidence for time-dependence and serial correlation.
 Hence, we should convert the prices to a log-price for symmetry around zero and difference the data for stationarity.